Synthesis-Collective/SynthEBD/README.md

 - Timboman (Wabbajack Discord) for incorporating zEBD into the Ultimate VR Essentials Wabbajack List.

-- HitBug83 (GitHub) and Daikichi-Takahey (GitHub) for rigorous issue reporting / quality testing.
+- HitBug83 (GitHub), Daikichi-Takahey (GitHub), and leonardovcr (GitHub) for rigorous issue reporting / quality testing.

 - Everyone who has downloaded and/or endorsed zEBD and encouraged me to work on this Mutagen port.
 Without your push I would not have had the motivation to get this out.